giorginolab/miniomm/README.md

 ## Installation

-In principle, the usual `pip install miniomm` should be sufficient.
+In principle, the usual `pip install -e .` should be sufficient after checking out this repository.
+The version on PyPI currently lags behind.

 However, you will need additional software:

  * OpenMM and its Python interface